ansys/pyaedt/doc/source/Getting_started/index.rst

             Learn how to install PyAEDT from PyPi or conda.

-   .. grid-item-card:: Quick code
+   .. grid-item-card:: Tutorial
-            :link: Quickcode
+            :link: ../User_guide/index
             :link-type: doc
             :margin: 2 2 0 0

-            Here's a brief example of how PyAEDT works.
+            Learn how to use PyAEDT.

    .. grid-item-card:: Client-Server
             :link: ClientServer